tremor-rs/tremor-www/docs/Operations/linked-transports.md

 ## Error handling

-The above linked examples also demonstrate typical error handling needed for applications built on top of linked transports (eg: for HTTP-based applications, how to send a proper error response to the client with an appropriate status code on tremor-internal failures like runtime script errors, or codec errors on invalid input).
+The above linked examples also demonstrate typical error handling needed for applications built on top of linked transports (eg: for HTTP-based applications, how to send a proper error response to the client with an appropriate status code on tremor-internal failures like runtime script errors, or codec errors on malformed input).

 ??? example "Example error-handling binding for a HTTP proxy"
     ```yaml